satyamraj123/my-pdf-reader-oython/README.md

 To run this python file,

 pip install PyPDF2
 pip install gtts

 in your command line

-Hurray, you are done, just copy your pdf file to same directory and run this file in any IDE !
+Hurray, you are done, just copy your pdf file in the same directory and run my pdf reader.py in any IDE !

 NOTE- After each run do copy Mp3 files to your safe place, because after every run it deletes the mp3 files.